Making skis that focus on turns is something the brand has never done before | LINE

 Directional Freeride Skis〈Lightweight Freeride〉〈Freeride〉

-One is the "SICK DAY" model, which is named after the desire to go skiing even if it means pretending to be sick on a day when fresh snow has fallen.
-This witty name, typical of LINE, has been a staple in the freeride model lineup since 2014.
+One of them is the "SICK DAY" model, which embodies the idea of wanting to go skiing even if you have to pretend to be sick on a day when fresh snow has fallen.
+This stylish name, typical of LINE, has made it a staple model in their freeride lineup since 2014.

-This stable all-round model is suitable for skiing in any situation.
+This stable all-around model can handle skiing in all conditions.
 The secret is its lightness.
-Carbon fiber is embedded from tip to tail in a very light 100% poplar core, providing stability without adding weight.
-Three models are available in waist widths: 104, 94, and 88.
+A very light 100% poplar core is embedded with carbon fiber from nose to tail, providing stability without increasing weight.
+It is available in three waist widths: 104, 94, and 88.

 The "VISION" series pursues even lighter skis.
 Lighter skis are more likely to pick up vibrations from the snow, but this problem is solved by a technology called "THC CONSTRUCTION."
 By combining materials such as carbon, aramid, and glass fiber laminated on top of the core, this system absorbs various vibrations and stabilizes the skis.
 This series is available in a wide range of waist widths: 118, 108, and 98